xbrowsersync/app/.github/ISSUE_TEMPLATE/bug_report.md

 Before you continue, please check the list of known issues (https://github.com/xbrowsersync/app/wiki/Known-issues) and the FAQs (https://www.xbrowsersync.org/#faqs).
 Otherwise, please fill out all of the information below.

+** Important note: I do not have time to chase people for information so if the form below is not completed adequately your issue will likely be closed without further consideration.
+Remember this is FOSS, if you're using it and want a bug to be fixed then do me the courtesy of completing the issue form properly.

 Thanks for using xBrowserSync!
 -->